-How to get the National Pokedex in Diamond & Pearl
+How to get the National Dex in Pokemon Brilliant Diamond & Shining Pearl

-Trainers will only be able to unlock the National Pokedex in BDSP after completing the main story campaign.
+Trainers will only be able to unlock the National Dex in BDSP after completing the main story campaign.
 That means defeating the Elite Four and becoming the new Sinnoh Champion.

 Even after beating the game, however, Trainers will have to do a little bit of extra legwork to acquire it.
 Follow the steps below to get the National Pokedex: